Diversified investments

 High store of value

 About 95% of the world’s gold is held as jewelry or in bullion vaults.
-The supply of gold is growing at a very slow rate each year compared to the amount of gold being hoarded, so the price of gold has been rising over the past 50 years.
+Compared to the amount of gold being hoarded, the supply of gold is growing at a very slow rate each year, so the price of gold has been rising over the past 50 years.

-Of all the precious metals, gold is the most popular among traders.
-Gold provides online traders with a rare trading opportunity.
-This is mainly because gold is different and has a unique position in the world economy.
+Of all precious metals, gold is the most popular among traders.
+It offers unique trading opportunities for online traders.
+This is primarily due to gold’s unique nature and its unparalleled position in the global economy.

 Participants in gold trading

 The gold market attracts a large number of traders.
-Most of them are looking for safe and profitable investment options to achieve continuous growth of wealth or avoid the risks associated with other investments.
-This is exactly what makes gold so attractive.
-The participants in the gold market can be divided into the following two categories:
+Most of them are looking for a safe and profitable investment option to achieve sustainable wealth growth or to mitigate the risks associated with other investments.
+This is precisely what makes gold so attractive.
+Participants in the gold market can be divided into two main categories:

 A Golden Follower

-Mainly including individual investors and gold traders.
-Gold believers account for a large proportion of the entire gold market.
-These people are fundamentally optimistic about this expensive commodity and allocate a large amount of assets to gold.
-A large number of retail participants in the market are of this type.
-They tend to hold positions for a long time and inject a large amount of liquidity into the gold market through continuous buying intentions.
+Primarily consisting of individual investors and gold traders, gold believers comprise a significant portion of the gold market.
+These individuals fundamentally believe in this expensive commodity and allocate a significant portion of their assets to it.
+A significant number of retail participants in the market fall into this category.
+They often hold long-term positions, injecting significant liquidity into the gold market through their continued buying interest.

 B Large institutions

-Such institutions include hedge funds, banks, and brokerage firms involved in buying and selling gold.
-Most of these institutions use well-calculated strategies and develop diversified trading portfolios to provide clients with safe investment protection in a highly volatile market environment.
-Most of these institutions do not stick to gold trading.
-Their portfolios often include other investment options.
+These institutions include hedge funds, banks, and brokerage firms involved in gold trading.
+Most employ carefully calculated strategies and develop diversified trading portfolios to provide clients with investment security in a highly volatile market.
+However, most of these institutions are not rigidly focused on gold trading; their portfolios often include other investment options.

 There are many factors that affect the price of gold.
-Here is a brief overview of the factors:
+The following is a brief overview of the factors that affect gold prices.

-These institutions participate in gold trading to adjust their foreign exchange reserves in order to stabilize the value of their currencies, thus pushing up the price of gold accordingly.
+These institutions participate in gold trading to adjust their foreign exchange reserves and stabilize the value of their currencies, thereby pushing up the price of gold.

 crude

-Crude oil and gold are closely linked because they are both priced in U.S. dollars.
-In addition, rising crude oil prices will also increase inflation, which in turn will increase gold prices.
+Crude oil and gold are closely linked because they are both priced in US dollars.
+In addition, rising crude oil prices can also exacerbate inflation, which in turn can increase gold prices.

 Dollar